-Vishnupad Mandir is the one of most attractive temples in Bihar.
-Large number of devotees come here everyday to offer prayer and seek blessings.
+Vishnupad Mandir is one of the most attractive temples in Bihar.
+A large number of devotees come here every day to offer prayer and seek blessings.
 Vishnupad Mandir is located in Gaya which is 100 km away from Patna, the capital of Bihar.

 Gaya is equally important for Buddhists as this was the place where Lord Buddha preached the Fire Sermon i.e. Adittapariyaya Sutta to around 1000 agriculture workers who were fire-worshipers.
 The influence of Buddha’s discourse was so enormous that all of them converted to Buddhism.

 What are the timings of the Vishnupad Temple?

 - Vishnupad Mandir is open every day.
 The darshan timings are from 6:30 AM to 7:30 PM.

 - Vishnupad Mandir does not remain closed even on public holidays and the timings remain the same.